Why buy — or sell — online courses?

 Why buy online courses, when all the information is available for free, if you only knew where to look?

-Or if you're an aspiring Course Creator, and consumed with self-doubt about selling information that “wants to be free”, this post is for you too.
+Or — if you’re an aspiring Course Creator, consumed with self-doubt about selling information that “wants to be free”, this post is for you too…

-Even if all information is freely available and the Course Creator is simply curating and organizing it, it took them a lot of time to do so.
-Don’t they deserve to be compensated for their efforts?
+Even if all information is freely available, and the Course Creator is “only” curating and organizing it, it still took them a lot of time to do so.

-Or to put it the other way – isn’t it worthwhile for you to save the time and energy in not having to do the research (if you even knew what to look for)?
-Instead, you can use that saved energy and time for applying the organized information to better your life.
+Isn’t it worthwhile for you to save that time and energy… if you even knew what to look for?
+Instead, you can enroll in the course, and use your time to apply (instead of look for) the organized information to better your life.

 The Creator’s Personal Experience

-For some courses, the information might not be available anywhere else, because it came directly from the course creator’s experience.
-They gained the information not by gathering free info online, but from their Ph.D. from The School of Hard Knocks – their own trial-and-error.
+In fact, the information you need might not be available online yet — because it came directly from the course creator’s experience.
+They gathered the knowledge from The School of Hard Knocks — their own trial-and-error!

-Therefore, taking their course will likely save yourself significant time, energy (and maybe money) in not having to make the same costly mistakes.
+Therefore, taking their course will likely save yourself significant time, energy, and money in not having to make the same costly mistakes.

 Curated Learner Community